htutwaiphyoe/CS50/README.md

 ## Here is my Journey for CS50x 2020
 ### DISCLAIMER
-You can referenc my answers for your assignments but don't copy the code literally without effort to solve the problems.
+You can reference my answers for your assignments but don't copy the code literally without effort to solve the problems.

 ### Week 0 - Scratch
 - Pset 0